background

 Thus, a sustainable balance must be struck between being efficient while also spending enough to be at the forefront of any new industry shifts.

 As with all financial ratios, a closer look is necessary to understand the company-specific factors that can impact the ratio.
-And such ratios should be viewed as indicators of internal or competitive advantages (e.g., management asset management) rather than being interpreted at face value without further inquiry.
+Such ratios should be viewed as indicators of internal or competitive advantages (e.g., management asset management) rather than being interpreted at face value without further inquiry.

-How to Interpret Asset Turnover Ratio by Industry?
+How to Analyze Asset Turnover Ratio by Industry

 One critical consideration when evaluating the ratio is how capital-intensive the industry that the company operates in is (i.e., asset-heavy or asset-lite).